Recipe

 Bulli cookbooks cover the back catalogue of their creations, which

 incidentally can be sampled at the El Bulli hotel, Benazuza.
-They are first
+They are

-published in Catalan and Castilian, English versions become available later.
+published in Catalan and Castilian, English versions become available

 More about El Bulli cookbooks